 Chairs: Giorgio Bertorelle, Claudio Ciofi

-Invited speaker: Camila Mazzoni, Berlin Center for Genomics in Biodiversity Research, Germany; Astrid Vik Stronen, University of Ljubljana, Slovenia
+Invited speakers: Camila Mazzoni, Berlin Center for Genomics in Biodiversity Research, Germany; Astrid Vik Stronen, University of Ljubljana, Slovenia

 The contribution of genetic analyses to conservation biology is growing fast thanks to the constant improvement of affordable, high-throughput sequencing techniques.
 Single genes or entire genomes, neutral, adaptive or maladaptive DNA variants, single species or environmental pools, all can provide useful information to understand biological systems and help devising conservation actions.
 This symposium is dedicated to all studies where genetic data can assist in reducing biodiversity loss.

 Invited speakers: Yves Vigouroux, Institut de Recherche pour le Développement (IRD), France; Roberto Papa, Marche Polytechnic University, Italy